Hydrospheredata/mist/README.md

 ## Development mode

-You can use Vagrant and work in a preconfigured virtual machine
+You can use Vagrant and work in a preconfigured virtual machine.

 ```sh
 git clone https://github.com/Hydrospheredata/mist